springernature/vpat/nature-content-discovery.md

 </ul></td>
 <td>Partially supports</td>
 <td>
-The pages of this product never use images of text to convey information except in the case of [logotypes](https://www.w3.org/WAI/WCAG21/Understanding/images-of-text.html) (considered essential per WCAG 2.0) or when the image is [pure decoration](https://www.w3.org/TR/WCAG21/#dfn-pure-decoration).
+The pages of this product never use images of text to convey information except in the case of <a href="https://www.w3.org/WAI/WCAG21/Understanding/images-of-text.html">logotypes</a> (considered essential per WCAG 2.0) or when the image is <a href="https://www.w3.org/TR/WCAG21/#dfn-pure-decoration">pure decoration</a>.
 <br><br>
 Third party advertising scripts may inject images containing images of text.
 </td>